 In no more than 2019-characters with zero images, no tracking, and in plain-text format.

-Thanks for signing up, and as a small courtesy the 2019 #DesignInTech Report PDF link and the 2018 #DesignInTech Report PDF link will be sent to you soon! —@johnmaeda
+Thanks for signing up for updates on the way to the 2020 #CX Report.
+And as a small courtesy the 2019 #DesignInTech Report PDF link and the 2018 #DesignInTech Report PDF link will be sent to you soon! —@johnmaeda

 Sample of my December 2018 briefing